- Chart

 IPO Launch date 1973-05-03 | Chairman of the Board & CEO Mr. Ronald J. Kramer | ||

-Griffon Corporation, through its subsidiaries, provides consumer and professional, and home and building products in the United States, Europe, Canada, Australia, and internationally.
-The company operates through two segments: Home and Building Products, and Consumer and Professional Products.
-The Home and Building Products segment manufactures and markets residential and commercial sectional garage doors, rolling steel service doors, fire doors, shutters, steel security grilles, and room dividers for the use in commercial construction and repair, and home remodeling applications.
-The segment also sells related products, such as garage door openers.
-The Consumer and Professional Products segment manufactures and markets long-handled engineered tools, including spades, shovels, spades, scoops, rakes, hoes, cultivators, weeders, post hole diggers, scrapers, edgers, and forks; wheelbarrows and lawn carts; snow tools comprising shovels, pushers, roof rakes, sled sleigh shovels, scoops, and ice scrapers; and pruning products, such as pruners, loppers, shears, and other tools.
-The segment also offers striking tools, including axes, picks, mattocks, mauls, wood splitters, sledgehammers, pry bars, and repair handles; hand tools comprising hammers, screwdrivers, pliers, adjustable wrenches, handsaws, tape measures, levels, clamps, trowels, cultivators, weeders, and other hand tools; indoor and outdoor planters and lawn accessories; and garden hoses and hose reels.
-In addition, the segment provides home organization products, including wire and wood shelving, containers, storage cabinets, and other closet and home organization accessories; residential, industrial, and commercial fans; and cleaning products, such as brooms, brushes, squeegees, and other cleaning products.
-The company was formerly known as Instrument Systems Corporation and changed its name to Griffon Corporation in June 1992.
-Griffon Corporation was founded in 1774 and is headquartered in New York, New York.
+Griffon Corporation, through its subsidiaries, provides home and building, and consumer and professional products in the United States, Europe, Canada, Australia, and internationally.
+The Home and Building Products segment manufactures and markets residential and sectional commercial garage doors, rolling steel service doors, fire doors, shutters, steel security grilles, and room dividers.
+This segment also sells garage door openers.
+Its Consumer and Professional Products segment manufactures and markets long-handled engineered tools, including shovels, spades, scoops, rakes, hoes, cultivators, weeders, post hole diggers, scrapers, edgers, and forks; wheelbarrows and lawn carts; snow tools comprising pushers, roof rakes, sled sleigh shovels, and ice scrapers; and pruning products, such as pruners, loppers, shears, and other tools.
+This segment also offers striking tools, including axes, picks, mattocks, mauls, wood splitters, sledgehammers, pry bars, and repair handles; hand tools comprising hammers, screwdrivers, pliers, adjustable wrenches, handsaws, tape measures, levels, clamps, trowels, and other hand tools; indoor and outdoor planters and lawn accessories; and garden hoses and hose reels.
+In addition, this segment provides home organization products, including wire and wood shelving, containers, storage cabinets, and other closet and home organization accessories; residential, industrial, and commercial fans; and cleaning products, such as brooms, brushes, squeegees, and other cleaning products.
+It serves independent professional installing dealers and home center retail chains; and industrial distributors, homebuilders, and e-commerce platforms, as well as mass market, specialty, and hardware retailers.
+The company was formerly known as Instrument Systems Corporation and changed its name to Griffon Corporation in 1995.
+Griffon Corporation was incorporated in 1959 and is headquartered in New York, New York.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.